PickwickSoft/pystreamapi/CONTRIBUTING.md

 Afterward you can submit a pull request from the GitHub interface.

+We require all CI/CD pipelines to pass before merging a pull request.
+Please make sure that all checks pass and fix failing checks if necessary.

 ## Contributing Documentation

 If you are interested in contributing to the documentation, please follow these steps: